Migrating from atSpoke to Halp

 - App Home and Tabs for private requests: For private requests, users can go to the App Home in Slack or Tab in teams to open a ticket.
 This will present them a list of available request types and a form to fill out, and the ticket responses will be in a private DM.
 See Halp App Home and Using the Halp Tab in Microsoft Teams

 - Halp Answers, Auto-Respond and Auto Create: Halp Answers lets you take frequently asked questions and automatically resolve those requests.
 Here how to get started: Getting Started with Halp Answers.
-You can create answers from Slack messages, import from Confluence, or add links to whatever knowledge base you already use.
+You can create answers from Slack messages, or add links to whatever knowledge base you already use.
 For the fully magical Halp experience, you can set up channels to automatically create tickets for any new message posted to those channels and then have responses post automatically to their questions.
 See Auto Answer Queues & Auto Create Channels

 - Recipes: Recipes are a flexible workflow engine to customize Halp to do whatever you want!
 Implement EmojiOps with recipes based on different emojis to assign, update, and transfer tickets.
 Send tickets in and out of different integrations.
 For more ideas see Powerful recipe suggestions.